Contact us

 Why Malta Appeals to Global Founders and Innovators

-Founders are drawn by:
+Founders are drawn to Malta for its:

-• Robust intellectual-property and digital-economy legislation.
+• Robust intellectual-property protection and digital-economy legislation.

-Residency as the First Step for Founders
+Maltese Residency for Founders

 Residency provides: